 To gain access and release money from your previous or existing pension it usually has to be transferred into a new scheme with one of the major UK providers.
 Once the money is transferred to the new pension provider the amount of tax free cash is calculated and paid direct to your nominated bank account.
-The remaining fund will then remain invested until retirement or, if required, under the new pension flexibility rules announced in this year’s budget you can access even more cash from your pension after April 2015.
+The remaining fund will then remain invested until retirement or, if required, under the new Pension Freedom & Choice Rules you can access your entire pension fund if required.

 Current rules allow you to release a cash lump sum of up to 25% of the value of your accumulated pension funds.
 This is tax free and is know as a Pension Commencement Lump Sum.